Auckland City Council

-Auckland City Council was the local government authority for Auckland City, New Zealand, from 1989 to 1 November 2010, when it and Auckland's six other city and district councils were amalgamated to form the Auckland Council.
-It was an elected body representing the 404,658 residents (2006 census) of the city, which included some of the Hauraki Gulf islands, such as Waiheke Island and Great Barrier Island.
-It was chaired by the Mayor of Auckland City.
+Auckland City Council was the territorial authority for the city of Auckland, New Zealand.
+It served as the city's local government alongside Auckland Regional Council as the regional council.

+The council was established in 1989 from the amalgamation of several local councils, including a city council of the same name that had existed since 1871.
+In 2010, it amalgamated with other councils in the Auckland Region to form the 'supercity' Auckland Council.

+The governing body of the council had 20 councillors and was chaired by the mayor of Auckland City.
+The first mayor was Catherine Tizard and the last was John Banks.

 Elections

 The councillors and the mayor of Auckland City were elected every three years.
 In the 2007 elections, the voter turnout was 39.4%, down from 48% in 2004 and 43% in 2001.

 Functions

 Amongst its other functions, the city council administered more than 700 parks and reserves throughout the city (2008 data).
 It also had, amongst other things, 2214 km of footpaths, though these were often in bad condition (30% being rated as "poor" or "very poor" quality), a matter often discussed in the media, especially after the 2008 elected council chose to reduce the annual upgrade budget by NZ$39 million to $218 million and reduced the budget for new footpaths from NZ$39.5 million to $5.7 million, as part of their campaign to reduce rates increases.

 Auckland City, as part of its landscaping programmes, had planted more than 103,000 trees since 2002, with about 16,000 new trees in 2008, a rate that was estimated at four times the trimming and removal rate of public and private trees.